jasujm/hrefs/docs/advanced.rst

 ``book_id``, which is simply the hyperlink name ``book`` joined to ``id`` -- the model key of ``Book``.
 This is because FastAPI doesn't know how to convert to/from custom types like ``Href`` in path parameters.
 So the key type is automatically unwrapped and renamed when it appears in route handler.
-That is not true for the models themselves, however:
+In the model itself the name and type of ``book`` are preserved:

 .. code-block:: python